maximilien/ragme-io/README.md

 ## 🚧 Current Limitations

 1. Uses the same collection for all users
-2. ~~Tied to Weaviate as vector database~~ ✅ **Fixed!** Now supports multiple vector databases
+2. ~~Tied to Weaviate as vector database~~ ✅ **Fixed!** Now supports multiple vector databases with Milvus as default
 3. Tied to LlamaIndex as agent and RAG

 ## 🔮 Next Steps

 1. ✅ ~~Decouple the Weaviate vector database dependency~~ - **Completed!** See [Vector Database Abstraction](docs/VECTOR_DB_ABSTRACTION.md)
+2. ✅ ~~Add modern frontend UI~~ - **Completed!** New three-pane interface with real-time features
+3. ✅ ~~Add local Weaviate support~~ - **Completed!** Podman-based local deployment
+4. ✅ ~~Add debugging and monitoring tools~~ - **Completed!** Comprehensive log monitoring
-2. Decouple [LlamaIndex](https://www.llamaindex.ai/) for parsing and RAG-ing of documents.
+5. Decouple [LlamaIndex](https://www.llamaindex.ai/) for parsing and RAG-ing of documents.
 Allow others like [docling](https://github.com/docling-project)
-3. Decouple LlamaIndex as the query agent
+6. Decouple LlamaIndex as the query agent
-4. Add security at minimum HTTPS
+7. Add security at minimum HTTPS
-5. Add ability to add images and videos
+8. Add ability to add images and videos
-6. Allow multiple users (SaaS)
+9. Allow multiple users (SaaS)
-7. Support other types of content: images, audio, and video
+10. Support other types of content: images, audio, and video
-8. Add ability to ingest emails by forwarding to a xyz@ragme.io email
+11. Add ability to ingest emails by forwarding to a xyz@ragme.io email
-9. Add ability to ingest content from Slack
+12. Add ability to ingest content from Slack
-10. Add ability to ingest content from X / Twitter
+13. Add ability to ingest content from X / Twitter

 ## 🛠️ Development